mixmod/mixmod/Pymixmod/README.rst

 Building PyMixmod + installation in the standard location
 =========================================================

-* Go to Py directory and execute:
+* Go to Pymixmod directory and execute:

 ::

    python setup.py build_ext

 **NB** The module *mixmod.so* is generated in ./build/lib.linux-xxxx/